johnmel3/spotipy/docs/index.rst

               `My Dashboard <https://developer.spotify.com/dashboard/applications>`_.
               See `Redirect URI`_ for more details.

-  - The **Client Credentials flow**  Ideal for server-to-server authentication where user data is not required.
+  - **Client Credentials flow** This method is ideal for server-to-server authentication where user data is not required.
     Only endpoints that do not access user information can be accessed.
 The advantage here in comparison with requests to the Web API made without an access token, is that a higher rate limit is applied.